AnthonyMRodrigues/docsreactnative/docs/Testing.md

 ### Screenshot/Snapshot Tests

 A common type of integration test is the snapshot test.
 These tests render a component, and verify snapshots of the screen against reference images using `TestModule.verifySnapshot()`, using the [`FBSnapshotTestCase`](https://github.com/facebook/ios-snapshot-test-case) library behind the scenes.
 Reference images are recorded by setting `recordMode = YES` on the `RCTTestRunner`, then running the tests.
 Snapshots will differ slightly between 32 and 64 bit, and various OS versions, so it's recommended that you enforce tests are run with the correct configuration.
 It's also highly recommended that all network data be mocked out, along with other potentially troublesome dependencies.
 See [`SimpleSnapshotTest`](https://github.com/facebook/react-native/blob/master/IntegrationTests/SimpleSnapshotTest.js) for a basic example.

 If you make a change that affects a snapshot test in a PR, such as adding a new example case to one of the examples that is snapshotted, you'll need to re-record the snapshot reference image.
-To do this, simply change to `_runner.recordMode = YES;` in [RNTester/RNTesterSnapshotTests.m](https://github.com/facebook/react-native/blob/master/RNTester/RNTesterIntegrationTests/RNTesterSnapshotTests.m#L42), re-run the failing tests, then flip record back to `NO` and submit/update your PR and wait to see if the Travis build passes.
+To do this, simply change to `_runner.recordMode = YES;` in [RNTester/RNTesterSnapshotTests.m](https://github.com/facebook/react-native/blob/master/RNTester/RNTesterIntegrationTests/RNTesterSnapshotTests.m#L42), re-run the failing tests, then flip record back to `NO` and submit/update your PR and wait to see if the Circle build passes.

+### Automated End-to-End Tests

+End-to-end tests written in [Detox](https://github.com/wix/Detox) confirm that React Native components and APIs function correctly in the context of a running app.
+They run the RNTester app in the simulator and simulate a user interacting with the app.

+You can run Detox end-to-end tests locally by [installing the Detox CLI](https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md#step-1-install-dependencies) on macOS, then running the following in the command line:

+    $ cd react-native
+    $ npm run build-ios-e2e
+    $ npm run test-ios-e2e

+If you work on a component or API that isn't convered by a Detox test, please consider adding one.
+Detox tests are stored under [`RNTester/e2e/__tests__`](https://github.com/facebook/react-native/tree/master/RNTester/e2e/__tests__).

 ## Apple TV

 The same tests discussed above for iOS will also run on tvOS.
 In the RNTester Xcode project, select the RNTester-tvOS target, and you can follow the same steps above to run the tests in Xcode.

 You can run Apple TV unit and integration tests locally by running the following in the command line on macOS:

     $ cd react-native
     $ ./scripts/objc-test-tvos.sh (make sure the line `TEST="test"` is uncommented)

-## End-to-end tests
+## Manual end-to-end tests

-Finally, make sure end-to-end tests run successfully by executing the following script:
+Finally, make sure manual end-to-end tests run successfully by executing the following script:

     $ cd react-native
     $ ./scripts/test-manual-e2e.sh

-## Website
+## Updating the Documentation

-The React Native website is hosted on GitHub pages and is automatically generated from Markdown sources as well as comments in the JavaScript source files.
-It's always a good idea to check that the website is generated properly whenever you edit the docs.

-    $ cd website
-    $ npm install
-    $ npm start

-Then open http://localhost:8079/react-native/index.html in your browser.
+If you are adding new functionality or introducing a change in behavior, we will ask you to update the documentation to reflect your changes.
+The docs are hosted as part of the React Native website.
+The website itself is hosted on GitHub Pages and is automatically generated [from the Markdown sources](https://github.com/facebook/react-native-website/tree/master/docs).

+To update the documentation, you will need to clone the [`facebook/react-native-website`](https://github.com/facebook/react-native-website) repository, make your changes in the `docs/` directory, and then send a pull request.
+For lightweight changes to a single file, you may also click on "Edit" at the top of any doc right here on the website.